genstava789/mltb-heroki/README.md

 - Force start to upload or download or both from queue using cmds or args once you add the download (task option)
 - Shell and Executor
 - Add sudo users
+- Ability to save upload Paths
+- Name Substitution to rename the files before upload
 - Supported Direct links Generators:

 > mediafire (file/folders), hxfile.co (need cookies txt with name) [hxfile.txt], streamtape.com, streamsb.net, streamhub.ink,